top of page

 Finally the elusive fall revealed itself!
 It was not a breathtaking moment but rather a MEH!
 However, I have seen it in pictures on better days when the sun is shinning high and the pools and stream reflects an emerald green! #batangsifall

-The waterfall plunges into a narrow channel and in rain can quickly flood the area with great intensity!
-Only come here during dry season as it can be hazardous!
+The waterfall plunges into a narrow channel and during rainy conditions can quickly flood the area with great intensity!
+Only come here during dry season, as it can be hazardous!

 We had the waterfall all to ourselves!
-No hiking groups in sight on a Saturday, tells how remote and tight lip this waterfall is!
+No hiking groups in sight on a Saturday!
+It shows how remote and tight lip this waterfall is!
 No wonder Batangsi waterfall is so mysterious and elusive among the hikers fraternity group!

 RETURN